is a progressive rock or "art rock" band from Kristiansand, Norway. Formed in 1990 by former Emperor

 in 2004 and A Night Under the Dam

 (live in the Norwegian mountains) in 2007.This band may exhibit the following tropes:

 - Bilingual Bonus: "Light of Day, Day of Darkness" begins with a child speaking in Norwegian.

 - Book Ends: Light of Day, Day of Darkness begins and ends with a child talking.

-- I Am the Band: Tchort is the only current member of the band.
+- I Am the Band: Tchort was the only member of the band from 2007 to 2014.

 - Soprano and Gravel: There are both deep, growly voices and high, female soprano voices in "Light of Day, Day of Darkness", though they don't actually duet with each other.